 KATELYNN GRIESS, WB

-B.M.E., music education, Pennsylvania State University; M.M., trombone performance (in progress), University of Delaware.
+B.M.E., music education, Pennsylvania State University; M.M., trombone performance, University of Delaware.
 Studied with Professor Mark Lusk and Dr. Bruce Tychinski.
-Teaching experience: currently a Graduate Assistant for the UD Marching Band; assists in rehearsing and conducting the UD Trombone Choir; private trombone instructor.
-Performance experience: served as principal trombonist in the UD Wind Ensemble and the UD Symphony Orchestra; member of the Allen Street Brass Quintet.
-Related experience: performed and worked as recording production assistant on Christmas with the Nittany Trombone Quartet by the Nittany Trombone Quartet; performed at the Eastern Trombone Workshop with the Pennsylvania State Trombone Choir.
+Teaching experience: Music Strings Teacher in Brandywine School District; Graduate Assistant for the UD Marching Band; assisted in rehearsing and conducting the UD Trombone Choir; private trombone instructor.
+Performance experience: served as principal trombonist in the UD Wind Ensemble and the UD Symphony Orchestra; member of the UD Trombone Choir; member of the Allen Street Brass Quintet.
+Related experience: performed and worked as recording production assistant on Christmas with the Nittany Trombone Quartet by the Nittany Trombone Quartet; worked as the Music House Director at the Philadelphia International Music Festival hosted by the Philadelphia Orchestra; performed at the Eastern Trombone Workshop with the Pennsylvania State Trombone Choir.

 ELIEZER GUTMAN, master faculty, MB

 B.S., industry and management, Technion Institute of Technology, Israel; M.M., violin performance, The University of the Arts.
 Orchestral experience: Allentown Symphony Orchestra (concertmaster), OperaDelaware (concertmaster), Reading Symphony (assistant concertmaster), Delaware Symphony Orchestra.
 Chamber music experience: Copeland String Quartet.
 Conducting experience: First State Strings Youth Orchestra.
 Teaching experience: New England Music Camp.

 LYNNE HAMER, WB